remiminnebo/remiminnebo.github.io_old/_posts/2020-10-13-azure-security-center-security-week copy.md

 cover-img: /assets/img/logicapps/header.jpg
 thumbnail-img: /assets/img/logicapps/header.jpg
 share-img: /assets/img/logicapps/header.jpg
-tags: [Azure Policy, Logic Apps, Governance]
+tags: [Azure Security Center, Azure Arc]
 comments: true
 ---
-Proud to have been invited for sharing our customer stories regarding Azure Security Center and talking about the recent changes that were released at Ignite.

-# Microsoft BeLux Security week

-Proud to have been invited for sharing our customer stories regarding Azure Security Center and talking about the recent changes that were released at Ignite.
+I'm proud to have been invited for sharing customer stories regarding Azure Security Center and talking about the recent changes that were released at Ignite.
 You can find me at the live Security Week Q&A to answer all your questions.

 EDIT: You can watch the session on-demand here: